tnmkr/tnmkr/README.md

 - 👋 Hi, I’m Tanmay
 - 👀 I’m interested in anything and everything related to do computers, really.
 - 🌱 I’m currently learning neovim, git and whatever comes my way.
-- 💞️ I’m looking to collaborate on hackathons.
+- 💞️ I’m looking to collaborate on hackathons and for GSoC
 - 😄 Pronouns: he/him

 <!---